‘It was all about money’ – Former staff speak out about troubled academy trust

 The BBC Panorama investigation into Bright Tribe appeared to mark the beginning of the end for the troubled trust.

 Aired in September, the documentary made a number of allegations about the trust’s leadership and financial management.

 The trust was accused of receiving large sums of public money for building and fire safety work it failed to carry out.
 The programme alleged Colchester Academy received £566,000 to demolish and rebuild unstable walls in its sports centre, but instead carried out cheap repairs which insiders said cost just £60,000.
 Further allegations included that Bright Tribe failed to fire stop a ceiling void and install more than 100 new fire doors at the school’s sports centre, despite claiming £255,000 in funding.

 Other claims focused on the trust’s northern schools.

-Lawyers for Bright Tribe boss Michael Dwan said at the time, “each and every allegation raised by the BBC is completely denied”.
+Lawyers for Bright Tribe sponsor representative Michael Dwan said at the time, “each and every allegation raised by the BBC is completely denied”.